fusion-energy/paramak/README.md

 my_plasma.material_tag = 'DT_plasma'
 ```

-Note - Tetrahedral meshes can also be assigned to Shape objects
+Note - Tetrahedral meshes can also be assigned to Shape objects.

 Now add the Shape objects to a freshly created reactor object.